mrvillafria/Bikesharing_Analysis/README.md

 For this week's project, we will be using Tableau, a data analysis and visualization tool.
 Tableau is great for helping us tell a story by providing us with the tools to create analytic dashboards.
 Creating clear and easy to read visualizations is helpful for stakeholders when making decisions.

 ### Purpose
 The purpose of this week's project is to present a business proposal for a bike-sharing company.
 We will be creating visualizations based on data from a New York Citibike dataset.
+Citi Bikes is the nation's largest bike share program.
 This information will be used to see if a bike-sharing company could be a good business investment in Des Moines.
 Using Tableau, we will be creating visualizations that show:
 - What are the peak times for bike trips and how many bike trips were there in the month of August.
 - How long bikes are checked out for all riders and genders.
 - How many trips are taken by the hour for each day of the week, for all riders and genders.